Slye3D/esy-language/docs/03-CLI/03-build.md

 ```

 But what happens when your project starts becoming too big with so many included files and different platforms and environments?
-In this case you can use `Esy One Step Build` to solve the problem
+In this case, you can use `Esy One Step Build` to solve the problem

-By now each build has a :
+By now each build has a:
 1. Unique Name
 2. List of included files
 3. List of environments